loader2

 Doing proper research and having a fair idea of what drives stocks can be of great use in order to identify multibagger stocks.
 Investing in multibaggers can be looked as investing in solid business models and good management at the start of their growth story.
 These two factors are dependent on multiple parameters including growing industry, business opportunity, scalability, sustainability, quality management, economic moat, high return ratios, low equity base, low debt levels.

-Multibaggers have many common traits as under:
+Multibaggers have many common traits such as:

 Growing industry: